 We anticipate that our existing cash and cash equivalents, together with the proceeds of this offering, will be sufficient to fund operations for at least the next 12 months.
-We expect that the net proceeds of this offering of \$10,200,000, based on an assumed public offering price of \$4.00 per share, which is the minimum price necessary for listing on the Nasdaq Capital Market, will be adequate to fund our operations for approximately the next 24 months based on our projected monthly requirements.
+We expect that the net proceeds of this offering of \$10,200,000, based on an assumed public offering price of \$4.00 per share, will be adequate to fund our operations for approximately the next 24 months based on our projected monthly requirements.
 Our current cash requirement to fund our operations is approximately \$350,000 per month, which we expect to gradually increase to approximately \$800,000 per month by 2009.
 We anticipate our projected monthly requirements to increase significantly due to the following:

-- · Increase in the number of employees - · Increase in sales, marketing, engineering and administrative expenses
+- · Increase in the number of employees

+- · Increase in sales, marketing, engineering and administrative expenses

-· Increase in legal expenses
+- · Increase in legal expenses